alimoorreza/CS195-Fall24-Notebook-1/README.md

 You need to finish only the first three steps.
 I have provided code snippet for step#4.
 As long as, you have correctly implemented the step#1, step#2, and step#3, your code should brighten up the dark intensity regions.

 ## **Step 1:**
-you need to generate the histogram of intensity values.
-The simplest way to find the histogram of intensity values is to make use of the \texttt{\textbf{Pillow Library}} functionalities (HINT: There is a function called `histogram()' in Pillow).
-Alternatively, if you want, you could write few lines of python code and build your own histogram of intensity values.
+You need to generate the histogram of intensity values.
+The simplest way to find the histogram of intensity values is to make use of the **Pillow Library** functionalities (HINT: There is a function called `histogram()' in Pillow).
 There will be at most 255 intensity values.
 Let's denote $hist_{b}$ is 1D vector denoting the histogram of intensity values. $b$ denotes a particular bin, and its value ranges from 0 to 255.
 Now, count how many pixels in image $I(.)$ have the intensity value equal to $b$.
 Put that total count into the respective bin location, i.e., $hist_{b}$.
 You can do it for all the intensity values one after another, starting from $b=0$ up until $b=255$.

 ## **Step 2:**
 Now you need to normalize the histogram $hist$ such that the sum of this new histogram is equal to 255.
 Denote this new histogram as $hist^{'}$.
 For each bin $b$, you can compute it as follows:

 ![histogram normalization](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/histogram_equalization_eq1.png)

 Recall that the image width and height are $N$ and $M$ pixels respectively.